gbs4ever/best_buy/README.md

 # BestBuy

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/best_buy`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.This gem is itended to be a CLI command to scrap www.best_buy.com and get the "daily deals".

-TODO: Delete this and the text above, and describe your gem

 ## Installation